Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Races/Genasi.md

 Powerful storms wrack the flat plains of [[Xhorhas]], and many who live beyond the walls of the [[Kryn Dynasty]]’s cities pray to [[Kord]] the Storm Lord to win blessings and protection from his wrath.
 Air, fire, and water genasi are often born under [[Kord]]’s auspices, and many become shamans serving the folk of [[Xhorhas]].
 Few earth genasi roam the wastes, though some are said to dwell within the [[Vermaloc Wildwood]].

-The Kryn know little about the genasi and are eager to rectify that.
+The [[Kryn Dynasty|Kryn]] know little about the genasi and are eager to rectify that.
 Their scouts have orders to bring back any genasi they encounter to [[Rosohna]].

 ### Genasi Names